 I returned to the Hudson Valley permanently in 2011 to settle, work and raise my family.
-My brother and I organized a cast of one hundred actors and volunteers from across the Hudson Valley and shot the film, The Hard Candy Kid, a film that exposes the commercialization of childhood in America and the dominance of big business in the candy industry and throughout our history.
+My brother and I organized a cast of over one hundred actors and volunteers from across the Hudson Valley and shot the film, The Hard Candy Kid, a film that exposes the commercialization of childhood in America and the dominance of big business in the candy industry and throughout our history.
 It is now in submission to festivals across the country and represents a collaboration with actors and artists across our home, including a personal heroine of mine, the comedian Julie Novak of Rosendale.
 I also began raising Bourbon Red Heritage turkeys, explored providing translation and research on the Middle East, and took up teaching.
 I found a calling in the classroom and in 2016 became a full-time teacher in Woodstock Day School along with my wife, Suhayr, who teaches kindergarten.
-Our two sons, Abraham and Joseph, are able to attend with us, and the whole family goes to school together.
+Our two sons, Abraham and Joseph, attend with us, and the whole family goes to school together.

 I taught a civics class on the 2016 election and voted against John Faso with the expectation that a man so transparently corrupt and unfit for office would never be elected.
 When he was elected and began to cast votes in Congress to strip our community of our health care and pollute our environment, I rallied with activists around our district to make a change.
 I held the first “Swing Left” meeting in our district, in Woodstock, was soon voted onto the Woodstock Democratic Committee, and led a class trip to Washington, DC for the inauguration and Women’s March.